| Read Time: 14 minutes | Immigration

 • Inform loved ones.
 Your loved ones may be able to bring documentation to prove your citizenship, coordinate finding a lawyer, and notify local or federal officials to support your claim.

 Every case is different, but prompt legal help often ends a wrongful detention more quickly.
-Unfortunately, in many cases, ICE officers may still keep someone in custody until someone brings proof of their citizenship, such as a birth certificate or passport, or an attorney intervenes.
+Unfortunately, in many cases, ICE officers may still keep someone in custody until they provide proof of citizenship, such as a birth certificate or passport, or an attorney intervenes.

 Green Card Holder ICE Detention vs. US Citizen Detention